 - Other issues to consider in respect of policies, controls and procedures, data protection and information security.

-The AAG advisory note is available here.
+The AASG advisory note is available here.